 When we go down the street at night, it is common to find some cyclist that are visible only when they are very close.
 This is very dangerous situation and could cause many accidents.
-To avoid this problem, we could use a circuit that lights leds in a striking manner.
+To avoid this problem, you could use a circuit that lights LEDs in striking way.

-I saw circuit designs that use two integrated circuits 555 and 12 red LEDs, but I managed to change the design in order to use only an IC 555.
-With this new, simplified design, lighting times of the 2 groups of leds (see diagram) are not equal, but are very close.
+I saw circuit designs that use two 555 integrated circuits and 12 red LEDs, but I managed to change the design in order to use only one 555 timer.
+With this new, simplified design, lighting times of the 2 groups of LEDs (see diagram) are not equal, but are very close.
 I think that’s not a problem.

-How the Flashing LED bike lights circuit works?
+How this Bike Flashing LED lights circuit works?

 This circuit has two groups of 6 LEDs.